Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost model analysis

 \section{Cost model analysis}

-In this section we present the analytical solution of the optimization problem defined in Section \ref{sec:problem} for the case of the learning algorithm presented in Section \ref{sec:learning_algo}.
-First, let us rewrite the cost model expanding $C_A(\gamma)$ and $C_P(\gamma)$:
+In this section we analyse the objective function of the optimisation problem defined in Section \ref{sec:problem} for the case of the learning algorithm presented in Section \ref{sec:learning_algo}.
+For the sake of clarity, let us rewrite the cost model expanding $C_A(\gamma)$ and $C_P(\gamma)$:

+First we enclose the conditions for which the objective function in Eq.(\ref{eq:cg}) is convex in the following theorem.